pdstat/hackermusings/hacker101/ctf/lab36/challenge.md

 var who = (tracking = JSON.parse(tracking)).who;
 ```

-We can see who can be a property of the has value and end up in the tracking object.
+We can see who can be a property of the hash value and end up in the tracking object.

 custom.js also has this snippet as the last line of the script